ImageMagick/Usage-Markdown/color_mods/index.md

 You basically convert the image into the appropriate color space, modify the values, and convert back.
 Remember that in HSL [Color Space](../color_basics/#colorspace), the Green channel holds the Saturation value, and the Blue channel holds the Luminance value.

-For example here is the equivalent to a "`-modulate 80,120`" (darken slightly, increase color saturation), using the default HSL colorspace...
+For example, here is the equivalent to a "`-modulate 80,120`" (darken slightly, increase color saturation), using the default HSL colorspace...

 ~~~
 convert rose: -colorspace HSL \